leonardo329cf/NoteAppBackend/markdownRelated/CONTRIBUTING.md

 # Contributing

 Welcome and thanks for been interested in help.
-For any doubt or idea related to contributing, you may contact me by: leonardo329cf@gmail.com
+For any doubt or to make major changes, you may contact me by: leonardo329cf@gmail.com

 ## Current State:
 ### What is implemented: